 When a visitor enters an SSL-protected area of your website, your certificate automatically creates an encrypted connection with their browser.
 A padlock icon and “HTTPS” prefix appear in their browser bar to indicate that it is safe to submit personal information.
 This serves as a constant reminder that the site is protected by a trusted security solution.
 Remember, most users know to look for website security, so having it implemented is very important if you do business online.

-A Secure Socket Layer (SSL) certificate validates your website’s identity, and encrypts data sent to and from your site.
+Secure Socket Layer (SSL) certificates validate your website’s identity, and encrypts data sent to and from your site.
 An SSL certificate also serves as proof that your site can be trusted with sensitive information.
 When users see that your site has SSL protection, they can purchase goods or sign up for services confident that their information will be kept safe and private.